nodecentral/Luup-Energenie-EG-PMS-LAN/README.md

 # Scope

-This is a Luup plugin for HTTP control of the Energenie EG PMS2 LAN IP switches
+This is a Luup plugin for HTTP control of the Energenie EG PMS (ENER019) LAN IP switches

 Luup (Lua-UPnP) is a software engine which incorporates Lua, a popular scripting language, and UPnP, the industry standard way to control devices.
 Luup is the basis of a number of home automation controllers e.g. Micasaverde Vera, Vera Home Control, OpenLuup.